xxcisxxc/lqxx4156/README.md

 }
 ```

-GET /v1/task_lists/
+GET /v1/task_lists/?share=false

-Get the names of all the task lists information of a user.
+Get the names of all the task lists that are owned by the user.
 Token should be included in the request.

 - basic auth: